This is the multi-page printable view of this section. Click here to print.

 3. Export

-Once complete you now need to get the API key to be used in the Samurai application.
+Once complete you now need to get the API key to be used in the SamurAI Portal.
 Follow the Palo Alto documentation:

 When following the steps be sure to use the username and password you created in the previous step.
 Once successful make a note of the <Key> string as you will need this later when you Complete the Palo Alto Networks NG Firewall Integration